AnggaR96s/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## When Dad drops a pea off of his plate ‘oh dear I’ve pee’d on the table!